Share this post on:

 • NTs and NPs each make up 12% of the rest of the population.

 Idealists are relatively rare, making up no more than 15 to 20 percent of the population.
-But their ability to inspire people with enthusiasm and idealism has given them influence far beyond their numbers.
+However, their ability to inspire people with enthusiasm and idealism has given them influence far beyond their numbers.

 Idealists are MBTI Intuitive/Feeling (NF) Types